bradbell/at_cascade/readme.rst

 3. Covariate reference for every covariate in the world_node database and every node that we are predicting for.
 If this includes all covariates, the same table could be used for all diseases.
+4. Option settings that are just for the cascade.
+For example:

+   - a random seed
+   - a maximum number of data points per integrand

 Program Plan
 ############